-New merchandise tie-ins for The Mandalorian and Grogu have revealed a brand-new Stormtrooper variant known as the Imperial Remnant Snowtrooper, giving fans their clearest look yet at one of the movie's primary threats.
+New merchandise tie-ins for The Mandalorian & Grogu revealed a brand-new Stormtrooper variant known as the Imperial Remnant Snowtrooper, giving fans their clearest look yet at one of the movie's primary threats.
 This is the second variant expected in the new movie, with the other being connected to the AT-RTs expected to appear.

 Thanks to these toys, the official imagery offered a strong first indication of what Din Djarin (Pedro Pascal) and Grogu would be up against on the big screen, including a much larger-looking sniper blaster.